Blog Layout

 The photo below will help to visualize what I have been saying

 The red line is the entrance road that in 2001 extends all the way to the end of the developed area.
-The blue line is the present day entrance road that leads down to the parking lot.
+The blue line is the present-day entrance road that leads down to the parking lot.

 The yellow line was a path that connected the Head House to Tower Hill, present day it is the trail along the Arrival Garden.
-The pink u-shape is about where the present parking lot is.
+The pink U-shape is about where the present parking lot is.

-Notice the line of White Spruce along the North, behind the Head House, are becoming more established., notice also to the South closer to the road we can see a line of what are lilac bushes.
+Notice the line of White Spruce along the North, behind the Head House, is becoming more established., notice also to the South closer to the road we can see a line of what are lilac bushes.

 Looking East across the path from the Ethnic Garden on the South side we can see the Green Scene Gardens.
 Present day this is a grass field with some trees in it.